SteadyCadence/api-docs/content/03-organization.md

 GET /api/v1/organizations/
 ```

-The above method returns all of the publicly available organizations in the platform.
+This method returns all of the publicly available organizations in the platform.

 **Response**